youssefHosni/Data-Science-Interview-Questions-Answers/Machine Learning Interview Questions & Answers for Data Scientists.md

 Cons:

 Due to the stochastic (random) nature of this algorithm, this algorithm is much less regular than the batch gradient descent.
 Instead of gently decreasing until it reaches the minimum, the cost function will bounce up and down, decreasing only on average.
 Over time it will end up very close to the minimum, but once it gets there it will continue to bounce around, not settling down there.
-So once the algorithm stops the final parameter are good but not optimal.
+So once the algorithm stops the final parameters are good but not optimal.
 For this reason, it is important to use a training schedule to overcome this randomness.

 Mini-batch Gradient: